2027 Eclipse trip to Egypt

 On August 2, 2027 you have a remarkable opportunity to witness the longest total solar eclipse for the next 87 years from the notable location of Luxor, Egypt.
 Once named Thebes, it was the capital of the ancient Egyptian kingdom; now named Luxor, it is one of the world’s greatest open-air museums, with spectacular temples, tombs, and monuments.
 The climate is hot (particularly in August), dry, and dominated by desert which makes it perfect for viewing an eclipse.
 Our selected location optimizes our chances of clear viewing based on historical weather data for this date and with its ancient monuments, Luxor provides unique photography opportunities.
 For those who wish to soak up the eclipse without the burden of photography, this site will be awe-inspiring as it is steeped in history and of great archaeological significance.
 This eclipse will be amazing any way you choose to experience it!

-As a tour company, Sirius Travel is owned and operated by astronomers and we ensure that each tour has at least one astronomer for every 15-20 passengers.
-All of our astronomer guides are experienced travelers and educators and enjoy engaging with the tour passengers to discuss just about anything.
+As a tour company, Sirius Travel is owned and operated by astronomers and we ensure that each tour has at least one astronomer for approximately every 20 passengers.
+All of our astronomer/scientist guides are experienced travelers and educators and enjoy engaging with the tour passengers to discuss just about anything.
 For this tour we have reserved a 5 star luxury hotel within the line of totality to allow our travelers the opportunity to fully relax without the stress of needing to travel far on eclipse day.
 In the days surrounding the eclipse, we will be touring Cairo, Luxor, Aswan, Edfu, and Abu Simbel.
 We will also enjoy a Sirius Travel dedicated 4 night luxury cruise along the Nile to travel between several of the sites we will visit.
 On this tour there will be at least one Egyptologist to maximize your experience.

 If you are interested in joining this tour, please sign up using the reservation form below.
 All deposits made for this trip are fully refundable before July, 2026.